atilayyuri/blog_drf/README.md

 ```
 Visit the web browser with 'https://127.0.0.1:8000'

 To create a new post you need to create a user using ```python manage.py createsuperuser```.
-After entering credentials and logging, you can create your post cards.
+After entering credentials and logging in, you can create your post cards.